Discover the best South Island campsites and campgrounds – all of which are family-friendly and fabulous!

 Though the lucky-last spot on our list is, of course, family-friendly, this is one that couples and friends will particularly enjoy.

 Beautifully relaxed, this campsite is something else.

 Not only does it have an amazing food truck onsite that serves delicious Lebanese cuisine (please note, this is only open during the summer season) but they also offer free yoga on the deck three times a week.

 Pets are welcome too, provided they are friendly and kept on-lead.
-They’ve even running a competition to see who can bring the best pet along and have offered up their paddocks – perhaps it’s finally time your horse, buffalo or pet lambs can join you on holiday?
+They even run a competition to see who can bring the best pet along and have offered up their paddocks – perhaps it’s finally time your horse, buffalo or pet lambs can join you on holiday?

-If this doesn’t sound like camping paradise just out of Nelson, we don’t now what is!
+If this doesn’t sound like camping paradise just out of Nelson, we don’t know what is!

 14 Harvey Road, Mārahau (near Abel Tasman and Nelson) 7197